JaroslawBolejko/excursion/README.md

-Project based on codecademy instructions
+Project from codecademy.
+Simple html and css code, made from scratch based on instructions from excursion_redline.jpg(content directory).
+The goal of this excersise was to practise simple git commands in VSC.